MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/system-requirements.md

 ::: moniker range="<sc-om-2019"

-This article details the system requirements for System Center 2016, 1801 - Operations Manager.
+This article details the system requirements for System Center 2016, 1801, 1807 - Operations Manager.

+> [!NOTE]
+> you must install Operations Manager 1801 in order to upgrade to Operations Manager 1807.
+The system requirements remain the same for 1801 and 1807.

 [!INCLUDE [plan-system-requriements.md](../includes/plan-system-requirements.md)]